Please select country and city. Information only available in English.

-Piraeus - the port town of Athens - is located on a peninsula, ten kilometres (six miles) southwest of central Athens.
+Piraeus - the port town of Athens - is located on a peninsula, ten kilometers (six miles) southwest of central Athens.
 It features a busy commercial port and a Sunday flea market in the streets near the metro station.
-The most picturesque part of Piraeus is the Mikrolimano fishing harbour, with its row of traditional fish restaurants.
+The most picturesque part of Piraeus is the Mikrolimano fishing harbor, with its row of traditional fish restaurants.
 Other good places for eating fish are the numerous seafood eateries of Akti Themistokleous Street, on the peninsula's eastern coast.
 Traces of the area's 2500-year-old history can be found at the Piraeus Archaeological Museum.

-Glyfada and Vouliagmeni
+Glyfada & Vouliagmeni

 The city's southern suburbs are located along the Apollo Coast and feature a string of beaches as well as numerous restaurants and nightclubs.
 One of these suburbs, Glyfada, boasts a golf course, an excellent shopping area on Metaxa Street and elegant restaurants and bars.
 Further south you'll find the exclusive resort town of Vouliagmeni, renowned for its luxurious hotels, sophisticated restaurants and sailing clubs.
 The resort also features excellent beaches and water sports facilities at the Astir Beach Club.